-In a video from 2019, far-right author Jim Goad rapping while wearing blackface.
+In a video from 2019, far-right author Jim Goad can be seen rapping while wearing blackface.
 The video, which does not appear on Goad’s website, was preserved on Bitchute in August 2019 by a user who routinely uploads content venerating white supremacist mass murderers.

 The video begins with Goad with his back to the camera, before he turns around to reveal that he’s wearing dark makeup, sunglasses, and a camouflage baseball cap.
-Goad then sings along to Vanilla Ice’s 1990 single “Ice Ice Baby,” while substituting the phrase “too cold” for his own name.
+Goad then sings along to Vanilla Ice’s 1990 single “Ice Ice Baby,” while substituting his own name for the phrase “too cold.”

 As the song ends Goad says, “Cultural appropriation, yo.
 2019.
 Jim Goad.
 Fuck y’all y’all. … Fuck ya mother, ya father, ya mother’s father and your mother’s sister.
 Fuck you all.
 The king.
 I’m Audi 500 — 5,000.
 5.0.
 Whateva.”